 A third-party logistics provider, or 3PL, is a common choice for shipping orders to customers that require 1-day or 2-day express shipping.
 Many 3PLs enable ecommerce companies to offer 2-day shipping to their customers.
 When partnering with a 3PL, online merchants send their inventory to the 3PL’s fulfillment center(s) and the 3PL ensures it gets shipped out on time.

-Sellers can also utilize multiple fulfillment centers from the 3PL’s distribution network to offer the same speed as giant retailers.
+Sellers can also utilize multiple fulfillment centers from the 3PL’s distribution network to offer the same speed as giant retailers while keeping costs low.
 The 3PL’s fulfillment center staff can pick, pack, and ship items as soon as a customer places an order on the seller’s website, and send tracking information back to the store to be shared with the customer.